How to Fix the 'zsh compinit: insecure directories' Error on macOS

 • xargs passes each directory to chmod g-w.

-• chmod g-w removes write permissions for the group, making the directory secure.
+• chmod g-w removes group write permissions, making the directories secure.

 $ compaudit